2022–23 South Carolina Gamecocks women's basketball team

 The 2022–23 South Carolina Gamecocks women's basketball team represented the University of South Carolina during the 2022–23 NCAA Division I women's basketball season.
-The Gamecocks, led by 15th-year head coach Dawn Staley, played their home games at Colonial Life Arena and competed as members of the Southeastern Conference (SEC).
+The Gamecocks, led by 15th-year head coach Dawn Staley, played their home games at Colonial Life Arena and competed as members of the Southeastern Conference (SEC), winning both the regular season and conference tournament championships.

 Previous season

 The Gamecocks finished the season with a 35–2 overall record and a 15–1 record in conference play.
 The Gamecocks lost the SEC Tournament.
 They therefore received an at-large bid to the 2022 NCAA Division I Women's Basketball Tournament, where they reached the national championship, defeating UConn 64–49.

 Offseason

 2022 recruiting class

 The Gamecocks signed the #6 class for 2022 according to ESPN.

 Chloe Kitts reclassified to the class of 2022.